-The Center for Cyber Defenders (CCD) gives computer science interns practical experience with computer systems, network operations, and information protection.
-The year-round program combines research with education and provides a venue for interns to perform experiments on attacking and defending computer systems with proper guidance and protective measures in place.
-CCD interns receive on-site training, attend weekly information technology seminars, and participate in activities aimed at securing Sandia's information system.
+The Center for Cyber Defenders (CCD) gives interns practical experience with computer systems, network operations, and hardware and software information protection.
+CCD interns receive on-site training, attend weekly information technology seminars, and participate in activities aimed at securing the nation’s information system.

 One of the goals of the program is to train cyber defenders who can move into computer security jobs at Sandia.
 Computer security is of critical importance not only to Sandia but to industry in general.
 Interns with expertise in this area are in high demand.

 The Center for Cyber Defenders (CCD) hires CS, CE, EE, and Math majors.
 The CCD program is focused on developing the next generation of experts in the field of computer security from the software stacks down to embedded hardware.
 Our program fosters students’ abilities to address the serious and unique challenges existing in the realm of cyber security research, and encourages the exploration of original ideas necessary to keep pace with the rapid changes in information technology and the increasing sophistication of cyber threats.
 Students will gain experience in some of the following: operating systems analysis, virtualization technologies including software defined networking, distributed systems, storage, and algorithm analysis and development, advanced modeling and emulation, machine learning and data science, reverse engineering, network programming, cryptography research and analysis, and much more.
 Projects range from working on small research and development (R&D) efforts to large, multidisciplinary team collaborations.